lofar-astron/factor/docs/source/parset.rst

     faceting_radius_deg
         Radius within which facets will be used (default = 1.25 * FWHM / 2 of primary beam of highest-frequency band); outside of this radius, small patches are used that do not appear in the final mosaic.
+(The given radius will be expanded in the N-S direction - i.e. along the DEC axis - by the elongation of the primary beam.)

     check_edges
         Check whether any sources from the initial subtract sky model fall on facet